|

 Granson's Balade de Saint Valentin double, which could be the

-earliest of these poems, makes the most extensive reference in any of them
+earliest of these poems, makes the most extensive reference in them

 to the saint and his feast.
 The speaker begins by noting that he